 * 16 August 1881 in Munich; † 18 May 1944 in Horn near Füssen (Upper Bavaria)

-Fritz (Friedrich Bernhard) Stuckenberg belongs to the pioneers of Classical Modern Art.
+With his œuvre, multifarious as to style and subject, Fritz (Friedrich Bernhard) Stuckenberg belongs to the pioneers of Classic Modern Art.